 We subscribe to the principle that both parents are responsible for the support and educational expenses of their children to the extent that they are financially able to do so.
 We require that both the custodial and noncustodial parent provide us with the appropriate forms and information.
 While some divorce settlements stipulate the exact amount each parent must pay toward educational costs, we will not necessarily feel ourselves bound by such agreements and will instead require each parent to contribute an amount appropriate to our need analysis.
 When natural parents remarry, we will take into account the obligations of the parent to his or her new family.
 We will include in the calculations the resources of the stepparent, keeping in mind the stepparent's obligation to his or her natural children.

-In past years, the Financial Aid Committee has awarded between 1.1 to 1.8 million in need-based grants, awarding grants to approximately 12% - 19% of the student body.
-The school devotes between 6%-11% of its operating budget to need-based financial assistance.
+Over the past years, the Financial Aid Committee has awarded between 1.5 to 2.5 million in need-based grants, awarding grants to approximately 18% - 25% of the student body.

 Generally speaking, much of the information requested by FAST is found on one's IRS 1040 form.
 The school also requires any other IRS schedules you file.
 The need assessment takes into account income, assets, expenses and liabilities.